2024: A Year of Client Success and Collaboration

 The Maintenance Deferral Cycle

 This location uncertainty creates a predictable and costly operational pattern.
 A device becomes due for scheduled maintenance.
 The biomedical engineer checks the CMMS for its location, finds a department assignment that may or may not be current, and begins searching.
 The search takes 20 to 45 minutes.
 If the device is not found in that time — because it has moved to an unexpected location — the work order gets deferred.
 Deferred maintenance accumulates.
-Compliance gaps develop quietly over months until they become visible problems during accreditation surveys or equipment failures.
+Compliance gaps develop quietly over months until they surface during accreditation surveys or equipment failures.

 The CMMS knows everything about a device’s maintenance history except the one thing biomedical engineers need to act on it: where the device is right now.
 RTLS provides exactly that missing piece — and the combination changes the operational model entirely.